zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

                               </html>"""
                  ...

-If you publish an instance of the 'Example' class with the URL 'http://zope/example', then the relative link to method 'one' will be 'http://zope/one', instead of the correct link, 'http://zope/example/one'.
+If you publish an instance of the *Example* class with the URL 'http://zope/example', then the relative link to method ``one`` will be 'http://zope/one', instead of the correct link, 'http://zope/example/one'.

-Zope solves this problem for you by inserting a 'base' tag inside the 'head' tag in the HTML output of 'index_html' method when it is accessed as the default method.
-You will probably never notice this, but if you see a mysterious 'base' tag in your HTML output, know you know where it came from.
-You can avoid this behavior by manually setting your own base with a 'base' tag in your 'index_html' method output.
+Zope solves this problem for you by inserting a *base* tag between the *head* tags in the HTML output of ``index_html`` when it is accessed as the default method.
+You will probably never notice this, but if you see a mysterious *base* tag in your HTML output, you know where it came from.
+You can avoid this behavior by manually setting your own base with a *base* tag in your ``index_html`` method output.

 Response Headers